ospfranco/ospfranco.github.io/_posts/2025-03-26-better tasks and scripts with mise and zx.md

 # Previous Art

-From working with other teams, each language/ecosystem seems to have their own way of doing things.
+From working with other teams, each language/ecosystem have their own way of doing things.
 Some of the common patterns I've seen are:

 - The god awfulness that is cmake, frankensteined to work with modern tools, such as Rust.
 This was the latest approach that I took, just because I did not know any better tool.
+Works for simple flows, but brakes down once you need to start parsing params, setting variables, etc.
 - Writing lots of Rust to perform as a shell scripting tool.
 Hard to read/write as one is creating a DSL on top of Rust.
 Usually, takes the name of xtask, there is even a [crate](https://docs.rs/xtasks/latest/xtasks/) aimed at automating some of this pain.
 - Npm scripts, combined with shell scripts
 - Raw dogging node scripts that spawn processes
+- There are ofc other tools like `make`, `rake`, `jinja`, etc.

-You can see the wild west.
+You can see the wild west that this endevaour is.
 These all work but require too much finagling to get right.
 I wanted something that was simple, easy to read, and easy to write.
+Preferible in a language/ecosystem that I know.
 JS is the easiest one, but then it's one more tool in the chain that my team needs to install, but then found a tooling pair that allows for one install command that takes care of everything.

 # Mise